๐ŸŒฝNative American Studies

 Self-Check Questions

-1. Which two housing types both use earth covering for insulation but differ in their primary purpose (practical vs. spiritual)?
+1. Which two housing types both use earth covering for insulation but differ in their primary cultural purpose (social vs. spiritual)?
 What specific design elements reflect this difference?

 2. Compare the tipi and the wigwam: what environmental factors explain why Plains nations favored conical structures while Northeastern woodland peoples built dome-shaped dwellings?

-3. If an FRQ asked you to explain how housing reflects social organization, which three structures would best demonstrate the connection between architecture and kinship systems?
+3. If a free-response question asked you to explain how housing reflects social organization, which three structures would best demonstrate the connection between architecture and kinship systems?
 Why?

-4. The pueblo and igloo seem like opposites, yet both demonstrate the same engineering principle.
-What is it, and how does each structure apply it differently?
+4. The pueblo and igloo seem like opposites, yet both demonstrate related engineering principles.
+What are those principles, and how does each structure apply them differently?

-5. How does the chickee illustrate the concept of cultural adaptation—both to environment and to historical circumstances?
+5. How does the chickee illustrate the concept of cultural adaptation to both environment and historical circumstances?
 What makes it different from pre-contact housing traditions?